-During the proposal defense, the student gives a short presentation on his on her doctoral proposal and presents his or her anticipated timeline for conducting the dissertation research.
+During the proposal defense, the student gives a short presentation on their doctoral proposal and presents their anticipated timeline for conducting the dissertation research.
 Committee members ask questions in turn, with the chair of the dissertation committee moderating the discussion.
 After questioning, the student is asked to leave the room and the committee deliberates about the student's proposal.
 The committee invites the student back into the room, and the committee provides recommendations for next steps for the dissertation research.